stefandmn/Clue/README.md

-**Clue** is a free and open source environment, developed as fork of LibreELEC project, to provide you builtin functions like multimedia center, integrated webcam, multiple networking pre-configurations (like Repeater, Router, Hotspot,etc.), etc., everything out of the box, easy to be deployed and to use over **Kodi** media center.
+**Clue** is a free and open source environment, developed as fork of LibreELEC project, to provide you builtin functions like multimedia center, integrated webcam, multiple networking pre-configurations (like Repeater, Router, Hotspot, etc.), etc., everything out of the box, easy to be deployed and to use over **Kodi** media center.

 To install **Clue**  you need to download the installer image from [amsd.go.ro/clue](https://amsd.go.ro/clue),